Carrot Cake Cookies

 - Bake until the edges are golden, rotating baking sheets halfway through, 15 to 18 minutes.
 Transfer cookies to a wire rack to cool.

 - Remove frosting from refrigerator until soft enough to spread.
 Flip one of each cookie pair over, bottom side up.
-Dollop out the cream cheese filling over cookie.
+Dollop out the cream cheese filling over the cookie.
 Top with remaining cookie and press gently to spread the filling to the edges.

 - Serve and enjoy!